mlaursen/react-md/examples/with-create-react-app/README.md

 > Note: Notice the `@import 'react-md/src/scss/react-md';` statement.
 This is only possible if the `--include-path ./node_modules` has been added to the `build-css` command.
 If this is not added, you will need to change this line to `@import '../node_modules/react-md/src/scss/react-md';`;

+Now the `src/_globals.scss` file can be imported into any of our Sass files and have access to any helpers, mixins, and variables that have been defined.

 Next, let's update the `src/index.scss` file to import all the styles from `react-md` using our defined theme:
 ```diff